 Defining a Sales Qualified Lead, or SQL

 An MQL should ideally turn into an SQL after the prospect has moved further along in the sales process.
 Sales may qualify the lead after they have made contact with the prospect via email, phone, or another method.
-Sales departments can make this process more efficient by using an autodialer until they can get the prospect to pick up the phone or return a call.
+Sales departments can make this process more efficient by using a sales dialer until they can get the prospect to pick up the phone or return a call.
 Direct email correspondence, or employing call and email sequencing, is another way to help drive prospect response and verify a lead.
 Once salespeople can verify the lead, they can mark it as an SQL.

 About Lead Scrubbing